Bid to oppose Sharia law a Himalayan mistake: IUML

 IUML State president K.M.
 Kader Mohideen has termed the Centre’s attempt to oppose the Islamic Sharia law as an ‘Himalayan mistake’.

-Alleging that the Centre had taken a position against Islamic Sharia law, focussing on specific aspects of it such as the divorce, polygamy, he said it seemed to suggest that Indian Muslims had to accept the explanations given by courts and the government.
-“The Islamic law is based on the Holy Koran and the Islamic Prophet’s life and teachings.
-Only the Islamic scholars can clarify these issues,” he contended.
+Alleging that the Union government had taken a position against Islamic Sharia law, focussing on specific aspects of it such as the divorce, polygamy, he said it seemed to suggest that Indian Muslims had to accept the explanations given by courts and the government.